deefauw/pdsnd_github/README.md

 Bikeshare Project

 ### Description
-Gives bikeshare data based on user input for cities of Chicago, NYC and DC
+Gives detailed bikeshare data based on user input for cities of Chicago, NYC and DC

 ### Files used
 bikeshare.py